Opinion | Wednesday, 10th April 2019

 Elen Parry, MSc Industrial Digitalisation student, reflects on the course

 I studied Three Dimension Design as my undergraduate degree.
 I was working with materials and techniques such as wood, metal and ceramics.
-Afterwards I wanted to pursue 3D printing on the MSc Industrial Digitalisation course and there was some concern it would limit my opportunity for creativity.
+Afterwards, I wanted to pursue 3D printing on the MSc Industrial Digitalisation course and there was some concern it would limit my opportunity for creativity.
 But joining the MSc was the best thing I ever did and I have never looked back.

-It’s a very hands-on course and there’s people from all different backgrounds.
+It’s a very hands-on course and there are people from all different backgrounds.
 There’s lots of coursework but there’s also time to work on your own projects and significant flexibility to work on different types of projects to develop your own portfolio.
 The work I’ve chosen really reflects what I want to do after university.

 We have unlimited access to all the equipment covering a wide range of manufacturing processes.
 It couldn’t be any better.
 Through the University, we have access to all different types of software as every student needs something different: the animation students mainly use one thing, myself as a product designer I need another.
 But the key is that you can use whichever one is relevant to your task.